xrdocs/cloud-scale-networking/_tutorials/security-acl-on-ncs5500-part2-hybrid-acl.md

 </div>

 If packets are matching a permit entry in the ACL and are targeted to the router, they will be punted but not counted in the ACL "matches".
+{: .notice--info}

 ## Conclusion

 We hope we demonstrated the power of hybrid ACL for infrastructure security.
 They offer a lot of flexibility and huge scale.
-Definitely something you should consider for greenfield deployment.
+Definitely something you should consider for a greenfield deployment.

 Nevertheless, moving from existing traditional ACLs is not an easy task.
-It's common to see network will very large flat ACLs and poorly documented.
+It's common to see networks with very large flat ACLs, poorly documented.
 The operators are usually very uncomfortable touching it.

 In these brownfield scenarios, it's mandatory to start an entire project to redefine the flows that are allowed and forbidden through these routers and it could be a long process.